The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Introduction

-In this paper we describe the many facets of the BFE systematic effect on the MIRI detector pixel output signal across all the MIRI observing modes, the impact this effect has on the science, as well as develop a model that explains the physical mechanism of the effect for the Si:As IBC detectors.
-In Sect.~\ref{sec:detectors} we describe how the MIRI detector arrays work, how they produce the raw output signal used to estimate the flux from astronomical sources, and how the detector pixel non-linear behavior to non-uniform illumination affects the raw output signal.
-In Sect.~\ref{sec:observations} we show and describe how the MIRI BFE impacts the scientific interpretation of MIRI imaging, low-resolution spectroscopy, medium-resolution spectroscopy and high contrast (coronographic) imaging.
-In Sect.~\ref{sec:modeling} we present a realistic electrostatic model of the MIRI detectors, that illustrates the physical mechanism behind the effect, using the public \texttt{Poisson\_CCD} numerical code \citep{Lage2021}.
+In Sect.~\ref{sec:detectors} of this paper we describe how the MIRI detector arrays work, how they produce the raw output signal used to estimate the flux from astronomical sources, and how the detector pixel non-linear behavior to non-uniform illumination affects the raw output signal.
+In Sect.~\ref{sec:observations} we show and describe how the MIRI BFE impacts the scientific interpretation of MIRI imaging, low-resolution (time-series) spectroscopy, medium-resolution spectroscopy and high contrast (coronographic) imaging.
+In Sect.~\ref{sec:modeling} we present a realistic electrostatic model of the MIRI detectors, that illustrates the physical mechanism behind the effect.
+For this we use the public \texttt{Poisson\_CCD} numerical code based on \citet{Lage2021}.
 We also present the results of the electrostatic simulations, limiting the simulations to the imaging case.
-In Sect.~\ref{sec:discussion} the implications of the presented results are discussed, and the conclusions of this study are formulated in Sect.~\ref{sec:conclusions}.
+In Sect.~\ref{sec:discussion} the implications of the presented results are discussed in the context of how the BFE manifests in CCD and HXRG detectors and the difference in the physical mechanism of the BFE between the different detectors.
+The conclusions of this study are formulated in Sect.~\ref{sec:conclusions}.